2017 Catalan general strike: Background

 Catalonia held a contentious referendum on its independence from Spain on Sunday, 1 October 2017, against orders from the Spanish central government.
 The national police enforcement attempted to prevent Catalans from voting in some locations with violent crackdowns that resulted in about 900 people injured and separatist calls for a general strike.
 By the time of the strike, the Catalan government was awaiting final referendum results before acting on what they had preliminarily announced as 90 percent support from about 2.3 million voters.
 The legitimacy of a declarative result was disputable for reasons of general population turnout, voter rolls, and independent confirmation.
 Sky News described the events as Spain's largest political crisis since its 1930s civil war.

 Police violence during the referendum galvanized Catalan unions and cultural associations in support of the general strike.
-Smaller unions planned the strike in advance of the referendum and their efforts were compounded by strike endorsements given the night of the referendum from pro-independence cultural organizations Òmnium Cultural and the Catalan National Assembly as the vote was tallied.
+Trade unions, including the General Confederation of Labour (CGT), Intersindical Alternativa de Catalunya (IAC) and Coordinadora Obrera Sindical (COS), planned the strike in advance of the referendum.
+Their efforts were compounded by strike endorsements given the night of the referendum from pro-independence cultural organizations Òmnium Cultural and the Catalan National Assembly as the vote was tallied.
 Supporters ultimately included the Catalan government and the Catalan branches of Spain's largest unions: the Unión General de Trabajadores (UGT) and Workers' Commissions (CCOO).
 (Their national leadership, however, advised Catalans against participating, adding that protests should be nationally coordinated.
 For legal reasons, the labor unions additionally referred to the strike as a labor dispute, despite its political purpose.)
 Together, the dozens of pro-independence groups were known as the Taula per la Democràcia, or Board for Democracy.
 They called for three million Catalans, including business owners, workers, and the self-employed, to withhold their work and bring Catalonia to a halt.
 At the time of the strike, Catalonia represented a fifth of the Spanish gross domestic product, comparable in size to the Chilean economy.
 Separatists hoped that the strike would become a major demonstration, leading shop owners to shut down as protesters moved downtown.